yalcinalp/Market-Research-Java-Streams-API/README.md

-# Market Research Analysis Tool
+# Market Research Analysis Exercise

 ## Overview
-The Market Research Analysis Tool for processing and analyzing customer purchase data collected over time.
+The Market Research Analysis program is designed to process and analyze customer purchase data collected over time.
 The program reads data from a CSV file, processes it using Java Streams, and provides insights based on specified queries.
 This project emphasizes efficient data processing by leveraging Java Streams API.

 ## Features
 You can find the questions the program addresses below: